Brenda Palms Barber

 Evaluation and Innovation Manager

-Daniel Rossi, Evaluation and Innovation Manager, provides leadership and direction to NLEN program evaluation and data management projects.
+Daniel Rossi, Evaluation and Innovation Manager, provides leadership and strategic direction to NLEN program evaluation and data management projects.
 Daniel brings six years of direct service experience to NLEN, as well as experience in federal and local government.
 Prior to joining the NLEN team, Daniel completed two years of AmeriCorps service and worked as an HIV/AIDS test counselor and educator.
-Daniel holds a Bachelors degree in Philosophy from Illinois Wesleyan University and earned his Masters of Public Affairs from Indiana University in 2013.
+Daniel holds a Bachelor's degree in Philosophy from Illinois Wesleyan University and earned his Masters of Public Affairs from Indiana University in 2013.

-Workforce Coach and Trainer
+Clinical Workforce Development Coach and Trainer

-Derrick Sanders, Workforce Coach and Trainer, has specialized in employment training and clinical services for citizens returning from incarceration since 2005.Prior to joining the NLEN staff full-time in 2013, for several years Derrick facilitated the Anger Management component of U-Turn Permitted.
+Derrick Sanders, Clinical Workforce Development Coach and Trainer, has specialized in employment training and clinical services for citizens returning from incarceration since 2005.Prior to joining the NLEN staff full-time in 2013, for several years Derrick facilitated the Anger Management component of U-Turn Permitted.
 In his current role, he provides one-on-one workforce coaching to U-Turn Permitted participants, facilitates portions of the U-Turn Permitted training program, and coordinates the U-Turn Permitted Alumni Association.
 Derrick brings experience as a clinical coordinator and in curriculum implementation to NLEN, is a Certified Alcohol and Drug Counselor, a Certified Anger Management Specialist Level II, and holds a Bachelor’s degree in Applied Behavioral Science from National Louis University.